TheMSAG provides guidance through the changing landscape of higher education at the Inspiring Futures Conference, London 2018

 Across the board, levels of student satisfaction are dwindling.
 Sir Anthony reported that we’re at a tipping point between universities being run in the interest of providers or in the interest of their students.
 He called for universities to take more responsibility for the emotional well-being of young people throughout their degrees.
 Particularly poignant given the news that three students at the University of Bristol committed suicide over the last two weeks.
 We can appreciate the difficulties for young 18 or 19-year-old students, in making that transition from a relatively sheltered home and school environment, to a much more independent university atmosphere.
 Fortunately, there seemed to be a general consensus among higher education organisations towards pro-activity and responsiveness, based on students’ opinions, however, the extent to which changes will be made is still to be seen.

 From theMSAG perspective, work experience is crucial for all students applying for Medicine or Dentistry.
 We appreciate that it is a pain for students to find work experience, but part of going through that challenging process also shows the level of commitment expected to get into these amazing vocational career options.
-If you are looking for more advice on work experience, how to obtain it and make the most out of it, check out our blog post, “What type of work experience should I do?” written by Gerens Curnow.
-If you are looking for more help in finding work experience for yourself or a student, please don’t hesitate to get in touch with our team here.
+If you are looking for more advice on work experience, how to obtain it and make the most out of it, check out our blog post, “What kind of work experience should I do?” written by Gerens Curnow.
+If you are looking for more help in finding work experience for yourself or a student, please don’t hesitate to get in touch at: email@example.com

 Education is changing with the development of new technology.
 Students have access to far more resources than they previously did.
 Where I once stared at a blackboard and had a homework book, things have changed.
 Interactive whiteboards and projectors have become a mainstay in most schools.
 Plus, e-platforms allow homework to be uploaded to a portal quickly and securely, as well as, allow teachers to monitor and check progress – no more “Dog ate my homework” excuses.